-- Recognise the customers right to raise concerns about their dealings with Council - Establish a complaint management process that is well documented and publicised - Ensure complaints are dealt with professionally, within specified timeframes and complainants are kept informed - Improve public confidence that complaints will be dealt with and that relevant legislation, regulations and Council policies will be enforced - Recognise the importance of complaints in providing feedback about Council's services and performance, and utilise such information to improve services and identify appropriate training needs
+- Recognise the customers right to raise concerns about their dealings with Council; - Establish a complaint management process that is open, consistent, fair and transparent, ensuring that all complaints are well documented and publicly available; - Ensure complaints are dealt with professionally, within specified timeframes and complainants are kept informed; - Improve public confidence that complaints will be dealt with and that relevant legislation, regulations and Council policies, including the Code of Conduct, will be enforced; - Recognise the importance of complaints in providing feedback about Council's services and performance to ensure accountability and utilise such information to improve services and identify appropriate training needs; and - Outline Council's approach to managing unreasonable complaint conduct.

-The Complaints Handling Policy forms part of Council's Code of Conduct framework and ensures the appropriate mechanisms are in place to protect the integrity, security and reputation of Council.
+This Policy forms part of Council's Code of Conduct framework and ensures the appropriate mechanisms are in place to protect the integrity, security and reputation of Council.